-Each progression is written out in one key, with a backing track in that same key to jam along to when first learning these chords.
+Each progression is written in one key, with a backing track to jam with when first learning these chords.

-That will get you started before you explore these chord progressions and songs in other keys on the guitar.
+That gets you started, before you explore these progressions and songs in other keys.

 I IV V I Chord Progression

-Here are a few examples of I IV V I songs that you can learn after you’ve gotten these chords under your fingers.
+Here are some I IV V I songs that you can learn after you’ve gotten these chords under your fingers.

 I vi IV V Chord Progression

-Another classic chord progression to practice is the I vi IV V progression.
+Another essential progression to practice is I vi IV V.

-Often called the ‘50s chord progression, as you couldn’t turn on the radio in that decade without hearing a Top 40 song with this chord progression, this is essential learning for any guitarist.
+Often called the ‘50s chord progression, as you couldn’t turn on the radio in that decade without hearing this progression, this is essential learning for any guitarist.

-Here are a few popular songs that use these chords in one or more sections of their forms.
+Here are a few popular songs that use these chords in one or more section.

 I V vi IV Chord Progression

-Another popular chord progression, which was a viral hit recently with the YouTube video “The 4 Chord Song,” you can play countless songs with these four chords.
+Another popular chord progression, you can play countless songs with these four chords.